+could be typed instead.
+Another type of numeric variable is an integer variable.
 Integer variable names are distinguished by having a percent sign as the last character of the variable name.
-They can only store whole numbers between -2,147,483,648 and 2,147,483,647.
+They can only store whole numbers between -2,147,483,648 and +2,147,483,647.

-On the other hand integer variables are held with complete accuracy - so accounting problems can be dealt with to the nearest penny in £2M.
+On the other hand integer variables are held with complete accuracy - so accounting problems can be dealt with the nearest penny in $\pounds 2M$ .
 Arithmetic calculations with integer variables are significantly faster than with real variables.
-(See section 32 for other suggestions for speeding up programs).
-The two integer operators MOD and DIV are described on page 130.
+(See chapter 32 for other suggestions for speeding up programs.)

+The two integer operators MOD and DIV are described in chapter 23.

 The variables A% to Z% are special in that they are permanently allocated space in memory.
 Typing RUN or NEW does not destroy them.
 As a result the variables A% to Z% can be set in one program and then used in another program later on without losing their values.
 Of course the values will be lost if the machine is switched off but otherwise they will remain, even if BREAK is pressed.
-The WELCOME cassette uses the variable M%, to inform each of the individual programs whether or not the user's cassette recorder has got automatic motor control.

-The variables A% to Z% are called the Resident Integer Variables.
+The variables A% to Z% are called the resident integer variables.